MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 ### How it works

-Apps marked as **Unsanctioned** the Cloud App Security are automatically synced to Microsoft Defender ATP, usually within a few minutes.
+Apps marked as **Unsanctioned** in Cloud App Security are automatically synced to Microsoft Defender ATP, usually within a few minutes.
 More specifically, the domains used by these unsanctioned apps are propagated to endpoint devices to be blocked by Windows Defender Antivirus within the Network Protection SLA.

-### How to enable app blocking with Microsoft Defender ATP
+### How to enable cloud app blocking with Microsoft Defender ATP

 Use the following steps to enable access control for cloud apps: